 (iii) Short-term employee benefits

 Short-term employee benefits are expensed as the related service is provided.
-A liability is recognized for the amount expected to be paid if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.
+A liability is recognized for the amount expected to be paid if the Company has a present legal or constructive See accompanying notes to financial statements.